snOm3ad/blog/content/about/index.md

 I'm currently in love with Rust 🦀 and trying to get into DevOps.

-In my spare time I also dwindle around in:
+In my spare time I also tinker around in:
 - Python
 - Golang
 - Web Stuff: JS, HTML and CSS